minerllabs/public-site/basalt/index.md

 <h3 id="changes" style="width: 100%; text-align: center;"> Changes from BASALT 2021 </h3>

-This all may sound familiar to you if you know the previous version of this copmetition, [BASALT 2021](/basalt_2021).
+This all may sound familiar to you if you know the previous version of this competition, [BASALT 2021](/basalt_2021).
 We do have some notable differences this year:

 1. We will provide a number of pretrained "foundational" models, trained on a wide range of Minecraft tasks, for you to use in your submission and/or to finetune.
 You are free to use any methods as part of your submission, but we believe these models will empower participants to better solve the given tasks.
 2. A new MineRL simulator, which replicates human observation and action space almost one-to-one.
 This means there are no more `craft` or `place` actions.
 Instead, you have to open the inventory UI and use the mouse pointer to craft items.
 While this is a more challenging way of playing Minecraft, being closer to human's way of playing the game makes obtaining human demonstrations easier.